eawag-rdm/eawag_snsf_dmp_guide/_build/html/_sources/Eawag_SNSF_DMP_Guide.rst.txt

     actually materializes at the end of the project, describe the issue in the final DMP, and hope that the SNSF will accept that.

-Possible reasons for delayed publication (acknowledged by SNSF) could for example include:
+Possible reasons for delayed publication (accepted by SNSF) could for example include:

 * The time necessary to anonymize personal data.
 * The need to keep patentable information secret until patent protection applies.

-Possible reasons for delayed publication, which are currently **not accepted** by SNSF) could for example include:
+Possible reasons for delayed publication, which are **currently not accepted** by SNSF include for example:

 * The intent to synchronize the publication of the data with other publications (e.g. project report, paper, press release) to